E-alt-F4/340_Final_Project/README.md

 https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020

 Project Proposal

 Our team has chosen to study Formula 1 Race data which is archived from 1950-2024.
-We aim to answer the following questions:
+We aim to answer the following questions

 Pit stop time: What was the overall change in average pit stop time?, What team and car has the fastest pit stop time overall?, Which race had the fastest average pit stop?